ytton/postcss-rarely-font/Readme.md

 - Automatically appends `rarelyFont` as a fallback font family in all CSS `font-family` and `font` declarations.
 - Ensures `body` has a default font-family that includes `rarelyFont`.
 - Includes a pre-defined global CSS file (`rarelyFont.css`) to make adding rare character font support simple.
-- Provides the `SourceHanSansSC-Regular.otf` file for easy deployment.
+- Provides the `SourceHanSerifSC-Regular.otf` file for easy deployment.

 ---